-- 28.1.1.
-The Contractor may accept onto its list of patients a person who resides outside of the Contractor's practice area. - 28.1.2.
-The terms of the Contract: - (a) which are specified in clause 28.1.3 are varied in accordance with clause 28.1.4; and - (b) which are specified in clause 28.1.5 are included in this Contract. - 28.1.3.
-The terms of the contract specified are: - (a) clauses 8.1.1 to 8.1.8 (essential services); - (b) clauses 8.1 and 9.1 (arrangements for access to services during core hours) - (c) [Where the Contractor provides out of hours services in accordance with the terms of the Contract specified in Part 10, those terms in Part 10 which are included must be specified in this sub-clause]; - (d) clause 7.5.1 (attendance at practice premises); - (e) clause 7.6.1(a) (attendance outside practice premises); - (f) clause 13.7.2 (refusal of application for inclusion in the list of patients). - Where, under clause 28.1.1, a Contractor accepts onto its list of patients a person who resides outside of the Contractor's practice area and the Contractor subsequently considers that it is not clinically appropriate or practical to continue to provide that patient with services in accordance with the terms specified in clause 28.1.3, or to comply with those terms, the Contract must be varied so as to include a term which has the effect of modifying the application of clause 13.10 (which relates to the removal of a patient from the list at the Contractor's request) in relation to that patient so that: - (a) in clause 13.10.1, the reference to the patient's disability or medical condition is removed; and - (b) clause 13.10.4 applies as if, after clause 13.10.4(a), there were inserted the following paragraph: - "(aa) the reason for the removal is that the Contractor considers that it is not clinically appropriate or practical to continue to provide services under the Contract to the patient which do not include the provision of such services at the patient's home address". - 28.1.4.
-The Contractor and the Board are (for such period of time as a patient so registered under Part 28.1 remains so registered)
+- 28.1.3.
+The terms of the Contract specified are: - (a) clauses 8.1.1 to 8.1.8 (essential services); - (b) clauses 8.1 and 9.1 (arrangements for access to services during core hours) - (c) where the Contractor provides out of hours services in accordance with the terms of the Contract specified in Part 10, the terms of Part 10; - (d) clause 7.5.1 (attendance at practice premises); - (e) clause 7.6.1(a) (attendance outside practice premises); - (f) clause 13.7.2 (refusal of application for inclusion in the list of patients). - 28.1.3A Where, under clause 28.1.1, a Contractor accepts onto its list of patients a person who resides outside of the Contractor's practice area and the Contractor subsequently considers that it is not clinically appropriate or practical to continue to provide that patient with services in accordance with the terms specified in clause 28.1.3, or to comply with those terms, clause 13.10 (which relates to the removal of a patient from the list at the Contractor's request) is deemed modified in relation to that patient so that: - (a) in clause 13.10.1, the reference to the patient's disability or medical condition is removed; and - (b) clause 13.10.4 applies as if, after clause 13.10.4(a), there were inserted the following paragraph:

+"(aa) the reason for the removal is that the Contractor considers that it is not clinically appropriate or practical to continue to provide services under the Contract to the patient which do not include the provision of such services at the patient's home address".